How to connect Enreach (previously HeroBase) to Plecto.

 You can manually select projects and campaigns to send from Enreach to Plecto.
 If you do not select any projects or campaigns, Plecto will import all of them by default.

 - Open Enreach and log in with your username and password.

 - Go to Organization > Log In As Another User.
-You must log in as the Plecto API User, as this is the user managing data between Plecto and Enreach.
-Click on "Plecto_API_USER" to log in.
+Click Plecto_API_USER to log in.

-Be aware: It is important that you log in as the Plecto API User.
-Otherwise, Plecto will not be able to import the data related to your projects and campaigns.
+It is important that you log in as the Plecto API User.
+If not, Plecto will not be able to import the data related to your projects and campaigns.

 - Go to Data management > Data sources > + New data source > Enreach in Plecto.

 - Enter the web service username and password you received from Enreach.

 - Select an installation from the dropdown list.
 This represents the system URL in which you logged in in the previous step, for example, https://hero02.herobase.com/.

 - Select the data types you want to import.